tliabr/influencery-api/README.md

 To send the data to our front end, we are using Active Model Serializers - details here <a> https://www.rubydoc.info/gems/active_model_serializers/0.9.1 </a>

 Please help us fix the the API so our Influencery project will work.

+Finaly please add a primary_tag field to the Influencer model.
+This should reference a Tag ID and every Influencer MUST have a primary_tag.

 ## To get started